Visitor Analytics

 • Beyond the main overview, there is data about visitors by hour and by days of week, which help you discover when users are most active.
 You can use that information to post new content according to that schedule

-• Visitor Analytics also has an entire feature in the stats dedicated to UTM URL campaigns, which helps you organize data about traffic coming from custom URLs, as part of your campaigns.
+• TWIPLA also has an entire feature in the stats dedicated to UTM URL campaigns, which helps you organize data about traffic coming from custom URLs, as part of your campaigns.
 This is very useful when it comes to marketing attribution. (note: in the stats box for referrals, Lucky Orange can also track visits from UTMs, but the information is limited to the number of visits)

 Lucky Orange Extras: